 Video: Transferring a business to inside family members is fraught with drama and many times inequalities among non-working siblings.
 Working through the relationships connected to the business transfer is harder than designing the buyout.
 Business succession expert Nate Sachs addresses the topic.

-There are two ways you can receive income from the sale of your business to a family member.
+There are two ways you can receive income from the sale of your business to you son, daughter or any other family member.
 You could either take a one lump sum of the entire amount or you can stay partially connected to the business and earn a monthly income from it.
 A lot of times, owners will continue serving on the board of directors or will stay as a paid consultant to the new owner.
 If you still want to play a more important role, you can continue helping clients and keep the business operations afloat until the new owner gets used to how the business is run.
 You may want to do this in order to ensure the success of the new owner.
-After all, if they fail at running the business and you are expecting to receive monthly payments from them, these payments will stop showing up and that will interfere with your retirement.
+After all, if your son or daughter fails at running the business and you are expecting to receive monthly payments from him/her, these payments will stop showing up and that will interfere with your retirement.
 So, you’ll want to stick around and help make sure this does not happen.